 Baum Hedlund Aristei & Goldman represented the family of Si Young Lee, a businessman from South Korea, who was among the four people killed in the R44 crash.
 The lawsuit, case number 09-2-35591-6 SEA, which was settled out of court earlier this year, argued that a design flaw in the tail section of the chopper initiated the crash sequence.
 The subsequent and fatal fire was started due to fuel tanks that were not crashworthy, claimed the suit.
 Furthermore, Baum Hedlund contended that none of the victims would have lost their lives had the fuel tanks been properly designed to protect their integrity in a low-impact crash landing.

-“It is encouraging to see that Robinson is finally handling this safety issue with the seriousness it deserves,” said Ronald Goldman, senior partner and senior trial attorney for Baum Hedlund Aristei & Goldman.
+“It is encouraging to see that Robinson is finally handling this safety issue with the seriousness it deserves,” said Ronald Goldman, senior shareholder and senior trial attorney for Baum Hedlund Aristei & Goldman.

 “After three years of litigating against them on this precise issue, my law firm and I are gratified to see that Robinson Helicopter Company has issued revisions to its safety bulletin, encouraging R44 aircraft owners to install this safer gas tank as soon as possible,” Goldman said, “Of course, this sense of urgency on their part only came after numerous fatal R44 helicopter crashes occurred as a result of the defective design of their gas tanks.”